hwdsl2/headscale-install/README.md

 Replace `https://hs.example.com` with your actual HTTPS server URL.
 If `--serverurl` is not provided, the server's public IP address is auto-detected and HTTP is used, which is not recommended for production.
 See [TLS and reverse proxy](#tls-and-reverse-proxy) for setup options.

+> **Note:** The `--serverurl` option only sets the server URL that Headscale advertises to clients.
+It does not obtain a TLS certificate or install or configure a reverse proxy.
+You may run the installer first, but Caddy or nginx must be configured before clients can connect using the HTTPS URL.

 > [!TIP]
 > Optionally install [WireGuard](https://github.com/hwdsl2/wireguard-install), [OpenVPN](https://github.com/hwdsl2/openvpn-install) and/or [IPsec VPN](https://github.com/hwdsl2/setup-ipsec-vpn) on the same server.